The derivation of the name "Ladder Valley" was said to have happened many years ago, before serious white settlement began.

 The land was extremely dry at that time and provided an excellent start for two forest fires that began to devour the surrounding forest near Timberlost.
 The fires swept towards unprotected homesteaders.
 The only thing the men could do to protect their farm homes was to fire guard.
 They worked frantically as the fire grew and began to surround the homesteads.
 The homes on the outskirts were endangered first.
 Women and children were moved to the centre of Timberlost, at the crossroads.
 Fortunately, the fires burnt out after a couple of days and the people could move back to their homes.
 The only damage noticeable was the charred black walls on the outside of the buildings.
 The private mill owners were not so fortunate as the fire would prevent them from producing the quantity they wished.
 They were forced to share the timber left untouched, or to move their mills.

 In 1939, with the upheaval of the war, young, willing men set forth on an undeterminable journey.
 Harry Anderson, Roy Gunderson, Phillip Harty and Ken Michel from Timberlost, joined the army.
 With a minimal of training, they were sent overseas.
 Harry and Ken were killed in Europe fighting with the Canadian forces.
-Later, Wilfred Anderson and Ernie Cleaver joined the infantry and were posted overseas for defense work after the war.
+Later, Wilfred Anderson and Ernie Cleaver joined the infantry and were posted overseas for defence work after the war.
 The people of Timberlost remember with joy, the return of the soldiers and the mourning for those who were lost.